ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-lay,“ i

-for better than these we have nothing to exhibit.
-They, indeed, are our crown jewels; the truest,
-thougb the inevitable, offsprings of ouf civiliza-
-tion and development; the representatives of a
-manhood vitalized and invigorated by toil and
-care, of a womanhood elevated and inspired by
-liberty and education.
-God bless the children
-and their mothers!
-God bless our country’s flag
-And God be with us now and ever, God in the

-- roof-tree’s shade and God on the highway, God

-in the winds and waves, and God in all our hearts |
-The following songs were then sung:
-“The Star Spangled Banner.”
 O! say can you see, by the dawn’s early light,
 That so proudly we hail d at the twilight’s last